 Tanah Merah Ferry Terminal to / from Nongsa Pura (40 to 50 minutes)

 How to get from Singapore to Bintan?

 Bintan is another great weekend getaway from Singapore.
 It is only 1 hour away from Singapore.
 The harbor to catch a ferry from Singapore to Bintan is called Tanah Merah ferry terminal.
 It is close to the airport.
 The fist ferry from Singapore to Bintan - Tanjong Pinang is at 8:40.
 The first ferry from Singapore to Bintan Lagoon Bay leaves at 9 am.
 If you want to go to Bintan Bandar Bentan Telani the first ferry leaves at 8:10 am.
-There are 3 companies that organize cruises to getaway from Singapore to Bintan.
+There are 3 companies that organize cruises from Singapore to Bintan.

 Tanah Merah to Bintan Lagoon Bay (75 minutes with The Mozaic Ferry Lines)

 Tanah Merah to Bintan Bandar Bentan Telani (60 minutes with Bintan Resort Ferries)